yafshar/kim_commands/kim_commands.rst

    kim_property remove instance_id key key_name

-*kim\_property remove* command, can be used to remove a key from a KIM property instance.
+The *kim\_property remove* command can be used to remove a property key from a property instance.
 For example,

 .. parsed-literal::